March 30, 2021

 BuyLine has all those perks and more.
 Their consistently low-priced full line of drugs come from a warehouse with Drug Distributor Accreditation, all with no contracts or commitments.

-Like your primary wholesaler, BuyLine also rewards purchases with cash rebates and competitive discounts on brands.
+In addition to having the lowest prices in the secondary market, BuyLine also rewards purchases with cash rebates and competitive discounts on brands.
 The more you spend, the more you get back.

 The terms of your pharmacy contract have a big impact on your overall cost of inventory.
 But as an individual independent pharmacy, you don’t have the same negotiating power that chain pharmacies do to get preferable terms.